Ash plant bugs

 The second generation adults mate and lay their eggs on twigs, bud scales and other protected places in the bark.
 These eggs live through the winter and hatch in spring.
 Second generation adults remain active until the first hard frost.

 While the second generation of ash plant bugs is active for a longer time, the first generation causes more damage to leaves.
-The young leaves coming up in the spring are more sensitive to the saliva of plant bugs.
+The young leaves that emerge in the spring are more sensitive to the saliva of plant bugs.

 Damage caused by ash plant bugs

-- In early spring, nymphs feed on new shoots, leaf stems and the underside of leaves.
+- In spring, nymphs feed on new shoots, leaf stems and the underside of leaves.

 - This feeding can create tiny yellow spots on the leaves that can merge into each other and make the leaves appear blotchy.